 What visual style works best for a Raijin video?

 Painterly photoreal in the temple-gate palette is the default home run.
 Sumi-e ink wash works for a more abstract, calligraphic Raijin.
-Cinematic anime film-still composition lands for action beats.
+Cinematic Anime film-still composition lands for action beats.
 Name the style directly in the prompt.